bangsluke/bangsluke.github.io/docusaurus/docs/General Documentation/1ToolCommandsAndShortcuts.md

 > [Back to Documentation Intro Contents](../DocumentationIntro.md)

-## Powershell Commands
+## PowerShell Commands

 <img src="https://img.shields.io/badge/PowerShell-0078D4?style=for-the-badge&logo=PowerShell&logoColor=white" alt="PowerShell" />

-- To get to Powershell, you can type `powershell` into the top command line in windows explorer just like `cmd`.
+- To get to PowerShell, you can type `powershell` into the top command line in windows explorer just like `cmd`.
 - Navigating Folders and Files
   - `pwd` - To print the current directory
   - `ls` - To list all options in the current folder